pjschroeder/pjschroeder.github.io/Specializations.md

 * Perceptions of care
 * Treatment outcomes

-**Performance** My interests in human performance focus on the relationship between cognition and action.
+<span style="color:green">**Performance**</span> My interests in human performance focus on the relationship between cognition and action.
 More specifically, this includes managing and reasoning about behaviors.
 * Comprehension
 * Decision-making
 * Self-regulation

-**Human Factors** This line of research examines how people interact with technology.
+<span style="color:green">**Human Factors**</span> This line of research examines how people interact with technology.
 This includes how people perceive and evaluate technology.
 * User experience research
 * Human-machine trust